Campbell paradigm

 The Campbell paradigm is a behavioral theory from social psychology.
-The paradigm was developed by social psychologist Florian Kaiser and his colleagues in 2010, building on an earlier suggestion by Donald T. Campbell, after whom the paradigm is named.
+The paradigm was developed by social psychologist Florian G. Kaiser and his colleagues, Katarzyna Byrka and Terry Hartig, in 2010, building on an earlier suggestion by Donald T. Campbell, after whom the paradigm is named.
 It offers an explanation for why and when individuals engage in particular behaviors.
 It is mainly (but not exclusive) applied to behaviors that are aimed at fighting climate change and protecting the environment.

 Overview

 The Campbell paradigm suggests that behavior (e.g., switching off lights when leaving a room) is typically the result of two factors: a person's commitment to fighting climate change and protecting the environment (i.e., a person's environmental attitude) and the costs that come with a specific behavior (e.g., having to remember to switch off the lights; see Fig. 1).
 The paradigm stands in contrast to the widespread rational choice theories, whose prototype is the theory of planned behavior in psychology.
 Rational choice theories explain behavior through a behavior's expected utility.